muellsen/TREX/README.md

 - examples/ (different scenarios), also includes figure creation for [2].
 - install_trex.m (script to add package to MATLAB path)
 - misc/ (different files, the barweb plotting and the knockoff filter (after download))
-- solvers/ (Schmidt's PSG code, the ECOS solver (after download), and SCS solver)
+- solvers/ (Schmidt's PSG code, the ecos solver (after additional download), and SCS solver)
 - trex/ (TREX files (both single and multi-thread versions), TREX knockoff filter)

 The proximal solvers are fully integrated and do not rely on external software.